This Classic Whiskey Sour is truly classic and it’s easy too. Forget the sour mix and try this recipe with lemon and simple syrup…it’s perfect!

-A few weeks ago I wrote about another classic cocktail, the Manhattan, and I won’t deny that experience had me start thinking about other cocktails of my parents generation and this was one that came to mind.
+I’ve written about other classic cocktails; especially the Manhattan, and I won’t deny that experience had me start thinking about other cocktails of my parents generation and this was one that came to mind.
 I can see why it’s maintained it’s popularity; it’s an elegant combination of ingredients and certainly beyond simple to make.
 A combination of bourbon, lemon juice and simple syrup is shaken together with ice.
 Historically A Classic Whiskey Sour has included a bit of egg white which creates a a slight frothy head on the drink and I do prefer it this way but the egg white is not crucial to the flavor so it’s definitely optional.

 Many people might concoct this particular cocktail using a ‘sour’ mix but those too often use artificially flavored ingredients.
 This is such an easy drink to prepare and the use of fresh lemon juice really is key to it being a great cocktail.
 I’ve never been one to buy pre-made mixes; there is just no way they can compare with fresh juice and simple syrup combinations.

-If I recall, my parents served this in a highball glass and that’s what you’ll see in the video too but I just wanted something a bit fancier so a martini glass it was!
+If I recall, my parents served this in a highball glass and that’s what you’ll most often see but I just wanted something a bit fancier so a martini glass it was and it’s beautiful isn’t it?
 Enjoy…and cheers!

 A Classic Whiskey Sour

 There is a reason some cocktails are classic and the whiskey sour is a good example; just as good today as when it was first created.

 - 2 ounces of bourbon (I love Maker's Mark; it's not outrageously pricey but it's a good quality bourbon and in this drink...the bourbon is VERY evident)